smclark86/100-days-of-code/log.md

 **Thoughts**: I'm so confused with some exercises that are having me creating a function that takes an array as an argument.
 Been Googling a bunch, but haven't found an answer that works yet.
 I will keep trying to figure this out tomorrow.

+### Day 28: July 7, Friday - 1.25 hours

+**Today's Progress**: Array and function exercise.

+**Thoughts**: I really don't understand how, even after reviewing the past couple days of learning, that I couldn't figure out the exercise on my own today.
+It all started with having to create a function that could print the values of an array (any array entered) in reverse.
+I spent over an hour trying to figure it out, Googled like crazy, and still had no idea how to do it.
+So, I had to see the solution, but I'm understanding it a little better now.
+I was so close to figuring it out though!
+I guess failure is part of learning, but it still sucks.
+I will keep working to improve!